StrangeBeeCorp/docs/docs/thehive/setup/configuration/ssl.md

           ```

-*An alternative way* is to use a dedicated trust stores ; but **this is NOT the prefered option**.
-Use the `trustManager` key in TheHive configuration.
-It is used to establish a secure connection with remote host.
-Server certificate must be signed by a trusted certificate authority.
+An alternative approach is to use dedicated trust stores, although this is not the recommended option.
+Use the `trustManager` key in TheHive configuration to establish secure connections with remote hosts.
+Ensure that server certificates are signed by trusted certificate authorities.

 !!!
 Example ""
     ```